CorporateFounder/unitedStates_final/documentationEng/active-urlEng.md

       public synchronized void register_node(@RequestBody AddressUrl urlAddrress)***
     - Takes the AddressUrl class as an Argument
 - http://localhost:8082/addBlock
-    - Resaves the entire list of blocks, previously recalculating, balance, votes and other data, it also saves all this data again
+    - saves recalculating the entire list of blocks, after recalculating, balance, votes and other data, it also saves all this data again
       ***@GetMapping("/addBlock")
       public boolean getBLock()***